Jacobian determinant inequality on corank 1 Carnot groups with applications: Abstract

 \section{Abstract}

 We establish a weighted pointwise Jacobian determinant inequality on corank 1 Carnot groups related to optimal mass transportation akin to the work of Cordero-Erausquin, McCann and Schmuckenschl\"ager.
-The weights appearing in our expression are distortion coefficients that reflect the delicate sub-Riemannian structure of our space including the pre\-sence of abnormal geodesics.
-Our inequality interpolates in some sense between Euclidean and sub-Riemannian structures, corres\-ponding to the mass transportation along abnormal and strictly normal geodesics, respectively.
-As applications, entropy, Brunn-Minkowski and Borell-Brascamp-Lieb inequalities are established.
+In this setting, the presence of abnormal geodesics does not allow the application of the general sub-Riemannian optimal mass transportation theory developed by Figalli and Rifford and we need to work with a weaker notion of Jacobian determinant.
+Nevertheless, our result achieves a transition between Euclidean and sub-Riemannian structures, corresponding to the mass transportation along abnormal and strictly normal geodesics, respectively.
+The weights appearing in our expression are distortion coefficients that reflect the delicate sub-Riemannian structure of our space.
+As applications, entropy, Brunn-Minkowski and Borell-Brascamp-Lieb inequalities are established on Carnot groups.

 {\it Keywords}: Carnot group; Jacobian determinant inequality; optimal mass transportation; abnormal and normal geodesics; entropy inequality; Brunn-Minkowski inequality; Borell-Bras\-camp-Lieb inequality.\\